5 Reasons to Buy the iPhone XR & 3 Reasons to Wait

 The iPhone XR might not have all the iPhone XS’ bells and whistles, but it comes with an impressive set of features including a A12 Bionic processor, a 12MP rear camera, lots of color options, lots of storage, and Face ID.

-It’s cheaper than the iPhone XS, iPhone XS Max and the company’s new iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max models.
+It’s cheaper than the iPhone XS, iPhone XS Max, and the company’s flagship iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max models.

 The iPhone XR starts at $599 for the 64GB model and goes up to $699 for the 128GB version.
 It’s cheaper than the iPhone XS, but it’s still a pretty expensive phone.